Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 The Lantern Festival on the 15th of January on the Traditional Chinese Calendar, when every family would hang creative and beautiful lanterns the whole night, also came from the Han Empire.

-In different versions, the festival was believed under command of one of these three emperors of Han:
+In different versions, the festival was believed to be under the command of one of these three emperors of Han:

 -

-Liu Heng (202 BC — 157 BC), the Emperor Wen of Han set the festival to memorize the success of having defeated a rebellious scheme that was initiated by the family of Empress Lv (first queen of the Han Dynasty, the wife of Emperor Liu Bang), to honor peace and loyalty.
+Liu Heng (202 BC — 157 BC), the Emperor Wen of Han, set the festival to memorize the success of having defeated a rebellious scheme that was initiated by the family of Empress Lv (the first queen of the Han Dynasty, the wife of Emperor Liu Bang), to honor peace and loyalty.

 -

-Liu Che (156 BC — 87 BC), the Emperor Wu of Han started to worship Tai Yi Shen, the most honorable and paramount deity of heaven during that period, on the first full moon in the new year.
-In this grand ceremony, countless lanterns would be lightened from dusk till the next morning, to illuminate the imperial palace.
+Liu Che (156 BC — 87 BC), the Emperor Wu of Han, started to worship Tai Yi Shen, the most honorable and paramount deity of heaven during that period, on the first full moon in the new year.
+In this grand ceremony, countless lanterns would be lightened from dusk till the following day to illuminate the imperial palace.

 -

-Either way, the Chinese lantern and the Lantern Festival all originated in the imperial Han palaces and soon spread to the civilian world.
+Either way, the Chinese lantern and Lantern Festival originated in the imperial Han palaces and soon spread to the civilian world.

 Hanging Lanterns in the Forbidden City, the Imperial Palace of Ming and Qing Dynasties (1368 — 1912), Photo From Official Website of Palace Museum.